Dre Campbell Farm

 2. Sprinklers

-A sprinkler is a device that you can use to water plants, lawns, and more.
-You can also use it for cooling and to control dust.
+A sprinkler is a device used to water plants, lawns, and other areas.
+You can also use it for cooling and dust control.

 3. Small Hand Tools

-These are tools that do not need electricity or gas to power up and are very easy to handle.
+These small hand tools do not require electricity or gas to operate and are very easy to handle.
 For example:

 These are priceless.

-They will work during a power outage and when gas is not available.
+They will work during power outages and when gas is unavailable.
 Besides, they are very easy to use.

 4. Fencing Tools